Basic properties of lists #

 nth element #

-that can be used for rewriting.
+A version of get_map that can be used for rewriting.

-that can be used for rewriting.
+A version of nthLe_map that can be used for rewriting.

-such a rewrite, with rw (nth_le_of_eq h)
+such a rewrite, with rw (nth_le_of_eq h).

 map #

-of a composition of functions is equal to
+A single List.map of a composition of functions is equal to

-composing a List.map
+composing a List.map with another List.map, fully applied.

-This is the reverse direction of List.map_map
+This is the reverse direction of List.map_map.

 zipWith #